 As such, the SAAMI specs are still the old chamber dimensions, making most ammo options designed for the original SPC specifications.
 This has affected the ballistic performance, but the 6.8 SPC II chambers can handle hotter loads and give a performance that reaches the potential of the cartridge.

-At first glance, the 6.5 Grendel and 6.8mm SPC look similar.
+At first glance, the 6.5 Grendel and 6.8mm SPC look similar (which is not the case for other ammo, such as the 9mm and the 5.7).
 Their overall length is the same at 2.26”, which goes right to the limit that fits an AR-15s.
 However, there are also crystal clear differences between these two cartridges.

 First, their rim diameters differ.
 The 6.5 Grendel is at .438” while the 6.8 SPC is at .422”.
 Second, they also use different diameter bullets—the Grendel at .264” and the SPC at .277”.
 And third, the bullet weights are not the same.
 The Grendel uses bullet weights in the 90-130gr range, while the 6.8 SPC uses 75-120gr range.

 With this, the Grendel is a flexible caliber because it’s available in a large selection of bullet weights.
 Because it uses .26/6.5mm bullets, it has a wide selection of high BC bullets that are ideal for varmint hunting or small game hunting on a greater range.
 However, the 6.8 SPC does have a bigger assortment of hunting bullets compared to the 6.5 Grendel.

 In our tests for the 6.8 SPC vs. 6.5 Grendel, there really isn’t much of a difference between both.
 Taking note that we used 123gr for Grendel, 120gr for SPC, and 16” barrels, their trajectories were almost the same.
 (Meanwhile, you can also see how the 224 Valkyrie performs against the 6.5 Grendel.)